multiversx/mx-chain-go/cmd/sovereignnode/README.md

 ### Sovereign chain connection with notifier

-Once the observer is operational, it will begin exporting, sending data, and notifying your local sovereign chain.
+Once the observer is operational, it will begin exporting data and notifying your local sovereign chain.
 To establish this connection, configure your sovereign chain to communicate with the observer.
 This is done in the `cmd/sovereignnode/config/sovereignConfig.toml` file under the `[NotifierConfig.WebSocket]` section: